munawira/munawira/README.md

 Hi!
 I am Munawira Kotyad.

-I am currently pursuing my Phd in Computer Science from IIT Bombay.
+I am currently pursuing my Phd in Computer Science from [IIT Bombay](https://www.cse.iitb.ac.in/).
 My research interests lie in Microarchitecture Performance.
-I am primarily conducting research in the area of Address Translation bottlenecks, TLB and Cache Management for Code and Data prefetchers.
+I am primarily conducting research in the area of Address Translation bottleneckss for modern server and irregular workloads.

-I am working with my supervisor, [Professor Biswa](https://www.cse.iitb.ac.in/~biswa/) at IIT Bombay.
+I am working with [Biswa](https://www.cse.iitb.ac.in/~biswa/) at IIT Bombay.

-I will update the site with more info over the next few weeks.
+I have a Master's  of Science Degree from North Carolina State University, Raleigh.
+Most of my courses and projects were focused on Microarchitecture, Operating Systems and Parallel computing.

+After graduating, I started working as a Core OS developer at Intel Corporation in Oregon.
+I worked on OS optimization of Windows operating systems across Intel architecture.
+My work required writing kernel drivers to implement various power saving features for Windows OS.

-I will be using this space to update my projects and research progress.
+I will be using this space to update my projects and research progress during my PhD Journey.